-Muons candidates are searched The smearing of the muon 4-momentum p^{μ} is given by a Gaussian smearing of the p_T function SmearMuon.
-Only the p_T is smeared, but neither η nor φ .
+The application of the detector resolution on the muon 4-momentum p^{μ} depends on a Gaussian smearing of the p_T function5.
+Neither η nor φ variables are modified.
 Multiple scattering is thus neglected, while low energy muons have a worst resolution in a real detector.